canonical/ubuntu-cloud-docs/azure/azure-how-to/instances/create-pro-fips-golden-image.rst

 Post creation cleanup
 ---------------------

-You now have an Azure Compute Gallery with an Ubuntu Pro 20.04 FIPS image inside.
+You now have an Azure Compute Gallery with an Ubuntu Pro 20.04 LTS FIPS image inside.
 You have also launched and tested a VM based on this golden image.
 So you can go ahead with the deletion of the resource groups that were created.
 You should be able to see the created resource groups with:

 .. code::